Magnetically induced Josephson nano-diodes in field-resilient superconducting microwave circuits: Results

-To get the constrictions to turn into nano-diodes, we need their intrinsic properties to be a function of~$z$, i.e.~we need an inhomogeneous constriction.
-Conveniently, this is very likely the experimental situation due to the fabrication using \ce{Ne}-FIB milling, a process that is known to damage the material in close proximity to the milled parts.
-Partly, this is due to the Gaussian profile of the ion beam, leading to slight milling and/or ion implantation also next to the main cuts~\cite{troeman2007, potter2025}, and partly due to re-deposition of the milled material onto the adjacent structures, e.g.~the constriction.
-It is plausible to assume that the surface of the constriction receives more damage from this process than the lower parts, which are somewhat shielded by the surface layer, and that a damage-gradient is formed.
+To get the constrictions to turn into nano-diodes, we need at least one of their intrinsic properties to be a function of~$z$, i.e.~we need a constriction with some kind of gradient along the $z$-direction.
+Conveniently, this is very likely the experimental situation due to the fabrication method using \ce{Ne}-FIB milling, a process that is known to damage the material in close proximity to the milled parts.
+Partly, this damage results from the Gaussian profile of the ion beam, leading to slight milling and/or ion implantation next to the main cuts~\cite{troeman2007, potter2025}, and partly it is related to re-deposition of the milled material onto the adjacent structures, e.g.~the constrictions.
+One signature of this damage is the reduced transition temperature compared to the unmilled film~\cite{uhl2024, uhl2024a}.
+It is plausible to assume that the surface of the constriction receives more damage from this process than the lower parts, which are somewhat shielded by the surface layer, and that thus a damage-gradient is formed.
+A natural question is whether any large gradient is compatible with the length scales of the nano-constriction.
+It can be answered by comparing the $z$-extent~$a$ of the constriction with the mean superconducting coherence length~$\overline{\xi}(T_{\mathrm s})$.
+The second critical field of the constriction must be $B_{\mathrm c2} > \qty{300}{\milli\tesla}$, and so the coherence length is $\overline{\xi}(T_{\mathrm s}) = \sqrt{\Phi_0 / 2\pi B_{\mathrm c2}} < \qty{34}{\nano\meter}$, indicating $a > 3 \overline\xi$.
+Independently, the shape of the CPR in Fig.~\subref{fig:flux-response}{d} suggests $l \gtrsim 3.5 \, \overline\xi$~\cite{likharev1979, uhl2024a} and thus $\overline\xi \lesssim \qty{12}{\nano\meter}$, suggesting $a > 8 \overline\xi$.
+Given these lower bounds, we can safely conclude that $a$ is large enough for inhomogeneities to be realized inside the junctions.

-We do not know the exact details of the constriction inhomogeneity; in principle all of the quantities $j_0$, $B_\parallel$, $l_{\mathrm{eff}}$ and~$\ell_{\mathrm{lin}}$ could be a complicated function of~$z$ (and even~$y$).
-For simplicity, we take into account only a linear decrease of the critical current density and a linear increase of the flux per length
+We currently do not know the exact details of the constriction non-uniformity; in principle all of the quantities $j_0$, $B_\parallel$, $l_{\mathrm{eff}}$ and~$\ell_{\mathrm{lin}}$ could be a (not necessarily linear) function of~$z$ (and also~$y$, but this is not relevant here).
+To minimize complexity and the number fit parameters, we only consider a linear decrease of the critical current density as well as a linear increase of the flux per length with~$z$